plainionist/plainionist.github.io/_posts/2018-01-02-Domain-Driven-Design.md

 ## Large scale structure

 While "distillation" helps to maintain focus it is also necessary to maintain a view which allows "seeing the trees for the forest".
-Large scale structures give an over all structure to the system to allows some understanding of each part’s place in the whole even without detailed knowledge of the part’s responsibility.
+Large scale structures give an over all structure to the system to allows some understanding of each partâ€™s place in the whole even without detailed knowledge of the partâ€™s responsibility.
 To avoid unnatural constraints on the domain model development the guiding principle here is: less is more.

 EVOLVING ORDER states that the conceptual large-scale structure should evolve with the appliation following a minimalistic approach.